mirjak/draft-kuehlewind-shmoo-remote-fee/draft-ietf-shmoo-remote-fee.md

 the viability of the IETF and the need of IETF participants to work productively within the IETF can be warranted.

-Aggregated data on the number and percentage of free registrations used should be published, as this will permit analysis the use and change in use over time of the free registration option without revealing personal information.
-If the number of paid registrations decreases, this can however also have various reasons, such as restrictions on travel to physical meetings due to cost savings or environmental reasons, general cost savings and lesser focus on standardization work, or simply lost of business interest.
+Aggregated data on the number and percentage of free registrations used should be published, as this will permit analysis of the use and change in use over time of the free registration option without revealing personal information.
+However, as long as the number of paid registrations stays stable and retains the projected needed income, an increase in use of free registrations should not necessarily be taken as a sign of misuse but rather a sign of increased interest and success for the open participation principle.
+If the number of paid registrations, however, decreases, this can still also have various reasons other than misuse, such as restrictions on travel to physical meetings due to cost savings or environmental reasons, general cost savings and lesser focus on standardization work, or simply lost of business interest.
 These are risks that can impact the sustainability of the IETF independent of the free registration option due to its dependency on meetings fees to cross finance other costs.

 # Acknowledgments